Friends of OpenJDK Today

 Now multiply these concerns by the hundreds or thousands of deployments of your microservices, each containing an instance of the application runtime, and it’s no wonder that many applications remain on old versions and teams pursue upgrades only when deemed absolutely necessary.
 This growing technical debt not only delays the benefits provided by newer releases, including security fixes, but can also snowball into making the eventual migration process that much more difficult and risky.

-Although container image scanning is improving, containers can further exasperate the problem by obfuscating old, possibly unsupported, runtimes and dependencies.
+Although container image scanning is improving, containers can further exacerbate the problem by obfuscating old, possibly unsupported, runtimes and dependencies.
 Teams might not even be aware of an aging runtime and the potential security risks it could pose.

 Zero-migration architecture